-VI RELATED WORK
+V. RELATED WORK

 There are several authorization and access control solutions in cloud computing.
 Calero et al. [4] propose an authorization model that supports multi-tenancy, role-based access control, path-based object hierarchies, and federation.
-Hu et al. [11] introduce semantic web technologies to distributed role-based access control method and propose a new Semantic Access Control Policy Language (SACPL) for describing access control policies in cloud computing environments.
-Access Control Oriented Ontology System (ACOOS) is designed as the semantic basis of
+Hu et al. [8] introduce semantic web technologies to distributed role-based access control method and propose a new Semantic Access Control Policy Language (SACPL) for describing access control policies in cloud computing environments.
+We note that these approaches attempt to address specific issues in access control, but do not consider a comprehensive approach that supports various policy models and can be embodied as service modules in clouds.